Apply between 1 October 2019 and 1 March 2020 (for enrolment in September 2020)

 Note: you may apply before finishing your Bachelor's programme.
 However, you must obtain your Bachelor's degree and show us a valid proof of graduation by 31 August 2020.

-In order to apply, you should have an academic Bachelor’s degree in Psychology or another closely related field.
+In order to apply, you should have an academic Bachelor’s degree in Psychology or another closely related field (e.g. Uva PPLE, Communication Science or Psychobiology).
+Candidates are expected to meet all basic and track-specific requirements as listed below.
 An undergraduate degree programme with an applied emphasis (Dutch: HBO Bachelor) is not equivalent to an academic Bachelor’s degree.
 Please refer to all information on this page to determine whether you are eligible:

 All Psychology Master's candidates are expected to meet the following basic requirements:

 You will automatically meet the basic requirements if you will finish (or have already finished) a bachelor’s programme in

 If you finish (or have already finished) Psychobiologie at the UvA you automatically meet basic requirement 1+2.
 Concerning basic requirement 3: you do not need to show you finished a 9 ec empirical research project, you only have to show the subject was related to Psychology.

 In order to apply for the Master's track Development and Health Psychology, you should meet the following track-specific requirements in addition to the basic requirements:

 In addition to the basic and track-specific requirements, the selection committee also assesses the relevance of your motivation statement.
 Applications may get rejected in case the motivation does not sufficiently match the content of the programme.
 See header 6 for more details about the motivation statement.

 In case you do not meet all the basic requirements for the track of you choice, you are not eligible for a pre-Master's programme.